 Introduction – Rice Variety in Pakistan:

 Pakistan occupies a distinguished position in the exporting of high-quality rice world.
-Our nation produces some of the best rice grains which are prized around the world.
+Our nation produces some of the best rice grains that people around the world prize.
 Thanks to our rich soils, perfect climate, and centuries of agricultural experience, which help to produce them.
 Although every type of rice in Pakistan has a distinct taste, texture, and grain structure.
 Yet this structure makes it suitable for both local and foreign cooking so far.
 Meanwhile, it ranges from fragrant basmati to high-yielding non-basmati varieties.

 In this blog post we are examining the top five export-quality rice variety in Pakistan.
 We also justify their traits and define where to get them for domestic or commercial use.